BIRTHMARK REMOVAL IN LOS ANGELES AND ORANGE COUNTY

 A. You are describing a vascular type of birthmark.
-Yes, these types of Birth Marks are readily treatable.
+Yes, these types of birthmarks are readily treatable.
 They often respond best to a multiple-modality approach wherein we use more than one laser in a combined protocol.
-Generally speaking, most of these types of birthmarks require from 4 – 8 treatments.
-This variance is because Birthmarks often vary in depth and complexity of their internal structure.
+Generally speaking, 4 – 8 laser birthmark removal treatments are required to remove these birthmarks.
+This variance is because birthmarks often vary in depth and complexity of their internal structure.
 The results are usually fabulous!

 Q. Does this laser treatment also work on Cafe au lait birthmarks?
 Please help!